Hokome/rise-artifact/docs/Ideas.md

 - Capacitor (stores power with low priority, gets used first, stores in last)
 - Power duplicator (stores power, doubles it at the end of the round and gives it when broken)
 - Library (pay power to draw a card)
-- Knowledge keeper (store a card and use it on another turn)
+- Knowledge keeper (store a card and use it on another turn, could be used as a way to remove cards by playing card on destroy)
 - Laboratory (gives expertise points each round or at the end of the battle for each level)
 - Beacon (applies all its buffs to other enemies)